2021-2022 School Year

 Do students take field trips?

 Yes!
-Except at Atlas, we call field trips “Expeditions”.
-Expeditions expose students to a wide variety of learning experiences and are an integral part of the curriculum at Atlas.
+Except at Atlas, we call these “Expeditions” instead of field trips.
+Expeditions expose students to a wide variety of learning experiences and are an integral part of Atlas' curriculum.

 There are many ways that you can become involved in our school community.
 If you are interested in being part of Atlas’ Family Council or would like to be an Atlas Ambassador, reach out to Morgan Hill at firstname.lastname@example.org.